Maximo Park

 Historical Namesake

-The park is named after Antonio Maximo Hernandez, thought to be the first white settler on the Peninsula in the mid-19th century.
-Maximo was a fisherman, businessman, guide, and landowner who was given a land grant for the property in 1843 for services he performed during the Seminole War.
+Ever wonder who this park is named after?
+The honor goes to Antonio Maximo Hernandez, believed to be the first white settler on the Peninsula in the mid-19th century.
+Maximo wore many hats - fisherman, businessman, guide, and landowner.
+He received a land grant for this property in 1843 as recognition for his services during the Seminole War.

 All Features & Facilities